hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 1. Dependabot configuration, together with automatically merging PRs that perform minor upgrades.
 2. PR checks (tests, linters).
-3. Automatic releases (following a tag-push for example).
+3. Automatic releases (following a tag push, for example).

 ## Makefile

 This solution adds a `Makefile` with a few useful targets, such as `make test` for running tests, and `make build`, for building the app.

+## Observability

+1. More metrics can be added so that we can watch the number of log records received, per resource/scope.
+2. Similarly, we should track the time needed to count records (per request/resource/scope).

 ## Shutdown/startup behavior